AgicCloud/Demo.Aks.Performance/README.md

 - The string labeled 3 Image tag

 - When you have entered all the inputs, click the green button "Run workflow"
-- The workflow creates the Azure resources, then deploy
+- The workflow creates the Azure resources, then deploys the apps in the AKS cluster.

 ## 8. Retrieve IP for testing

-When the pipeline has reached completed status, you can retrieve the IP address of wour web app to test it.
+When the pipeline has completed, you can retrieve the IP address of your web app to test it.
-If you do not know how to retrieve it you need to go to the file: **README-getExternalIP.md** (in the repository) and follow one of two ways.
+If you do not know how to retrieve it you need to go to the file: [README-getExternalIP.md](README-getExternalIP.md) and follow one of the two ways.

 ## 9. Test the Service